-Outside the practice field, the weight room is the second home for football players.
+Outside the practice field, the weight room is a second home for football players.
 Strength training plays a significant role in the development of a football team.
 A successful strength and conditioning program can be the defining factor for harnessing raw young talent into true athleticism.
 In a sport that demands a capacity for both agility and power, a dynamic training plan to accommodate athletes’ needs should be well documented to track athletic development within multiple growth areas.

 Set a Baseline